sakhnoukh/streaky/AZURE_SETUP.md

 ./scripts/deploy-azure.sh
 ```

-This will create all necessary resources. **Save the output** - you'll need the resource names!
+Streakypass123!?

----
+This will create all necessary resources. **Save the output** - you'll need the resource names!---

 ## 📦 Manual Setup (Step-by-Step)